 Most BYOD capabilities are built on two key technology enablers.
 The first is a branded consumer facing app which any individual can download onto their smartphone.
 These apps typically include a barcode and/or QR code scanning capabilities which use the smartphone’s camera.
 The consumer’s loyalty membership is used as identification and can default entry of information like preferred store location.
 Payments can be made via the app, scanning a QR code or via digital payment methods like Apple Pay or Google Pay.
 The best of these ‘front-end’ apps are attractive, robust and simple and intuitive to use.

 The second key technology processes all transaction information and is the engine of the BYOD experience.
 Leading ‘back-end’ platforms ensure that every piece of applicable information, including price, promotions, loyalty, tax and receipts data can be easily surfaced by the consumer app in real-time.
-This means customers are recognized for their loyalty, have seamless and consistent shopping experiences across all shopping channels, and can receive highly personalized offers based on their previous purchases or individual tastes.
+This means customers are recognised for their loyalty, have seamless and consistent shopping experiences across all shopping channels, and can receive highly personalised offers based on their previous purchases or individual tastes.

 What are the issues with some BYOD journeys?

 Customers value BYOD journeys because they give them more autonomy over how they shop, and often cut time spent in-store.
 But unforeseen circumstances can cause frustration in BYOD shopping journeys.
 What happens if the phone runs out of battery mid-shop?
 Will the shopper have to re-scan their items if they accept an incoming call?
 Can the shopper stay in the app while they FaceTime a friend or relative to check that they are buying the right ingredient?
 Will a security check interrupt the shopping experience?
 What happens if there’s a WiFi outage?

 Flooid – reducing friction in BYOD